 The site is partly within a riparian corridor.
-Below sets out the requirements for Riparian Corridors:
+Below sets out the requirements for Riparian Corridors as outlined in the Development Plan:

 Policy GI3: Sustainable Water Management

 GI3 Objective 1:

 To ensure that hydromorphical assessments are undertaken where proposed development is within lands which are partially or wholly within the Riparian Corridors identified as part of this Development Plan.